eclipse-archived/ceylon-lang.org/documentation/tour/classes.md

 `String Name`, you'll get a compilation error.

 Our first class is going to represent points in a polar coordinate system.
-Our class has two parameters and two methods.
+Our class has two parameters, two methods, and an attribute.

     doc "A polar coordinate"
     class Polar(Float angle, Float radius) {